anshika-kashyap/anshika-kashyap/README.md

 # Note

-Please refer to the general policy provided in the above mentioned form, before contacting for any graphic design project.
+Please refer to the general policy and 'how working with me works' section provided in the above mentioned form, before contacting for any graphic design project.